 |Council tax requirement||£738.1m||£781.8m|

 About this summary

-The information on this web page is about the Hampshire County Council part of council tax.
-Your council tax bill will also include amounts for the Police and Crime Commissioner for Hampshire, Hampshire Fire and Rescue Authority, the district council and, in many areas, a parish or town council.
+The information on this webpage is about the Hampshire County Council part of council tax.
+Your council tax bill will also include amounts for the Hampshire and Isle of Wight Police and Crime Commissioner, Hampshire and Isle of Wight Fire and Rescue Authority, the district council and, in many areas, a parish or town council.